eliasjlara/PUM-04/AIDA/README.md

 ### speech_to_text
 Nodes and logic for the speech to text part of AIDA.
 ### audio
-Nodes and logic for recording of audio data by microphone.  \
+Nodes and logic for recording of audio data by microphone.
 ### audio_package
 Messages for topic communication of audiodata.
+### aida_interfaces
+Setup for using services with ROS2

 ## Instructions
 When starting a new terminal run the command: